 Third, the whole culture is very aggressive and cathartic.
 And I don’t mean that it’s a mean or angry culture – I mean that it’s intense.
 It’s loud, sparkly, in-your-face, and yes – there is anger and sexual aggression too.
 Rocky Horror provides a cathartic space to be intense, sexual, and angry without hurting yourself or anyone else.
 Where else can you yell, “HOW DO YOU GET THE CUM OFF YOUR LIPS?
 LICK IT, BITCH” in time with Richard O’Brian’s voice and Pat Quinn’s lips?

 Fourth, it’s EVERYWHERE.
-There are casts and communities in every most major American cities and the community meets every year for a convention so that we can meet people from other casts and get to know folks from all over.
+There are casts and communities in every most major American city and the community meets every year for a convention so that we can meet people from other casts and get to know folks from all over.
 The internet has helped keep the community strong and it has definitely helped others (including myself) find the community in the first place because not everyone happens upon the right movie theater on a Friday or Saturday at midnight.

 Fifth, it’s popular.
 Rocky Horror as a concept has leaked into a lot of pop culture and people see that and go, “Hey that looks fun and seedy and sparkly – what is that?
 I want to try.”
 There will always be someone coming to Rocky Horror for the first time.